 That’s where 80% of the mathematical edge most counters get over the casinos comes from — raising the size of their bets when the situation is right.
 They can also change the odds in their favor by changing their strategy decisions based on the ratio of high cards to low cards in the deck.

-I’m going to have more to say about basic blackjack strategy and counting cards in this post, so keep reading.
+There is more to say about basic blackjack strategy and counting cards in this post, so keep reading!

-The dealer plays with one card face-up and one card face-down.
-The dealer can have any of the following possible cards, each of which is one aspect of a “situation.”
+We know the dealer plays with one card face-up and one card face-down.
+We also know that the dealer can have the following possible cards, each of which is one aspect of a “situation.”

 - 10 (including jacks, queens, and kings)